About Lisa

 Commonly Asked Questions and Answers:

 What books have you written?
-My web site has tabs with LOTS of information about the books I've written for both teens and kids, but I'll list them here too.
+On the home page, you can find tabs with LOTS of information about the books I've written for both teens and kids, but I'll list them here too.
 Click on the links and you can order them from Powell's bookstore.
 They'll ship them right to you!

-For ages 13 and up, I currently have four books out:
+For ages 13 and up, I currently have eight books published:

 I HEART YOU, YOU HAUNT ME